-A primer on EMA:
+A primer on Exponential Moving Average

 The moving average method is a commonly used technical analysis indicator.
 All moving averages typically use a historical data series and the current price in the calculation.
 An Exponential Moving Average or EMA assigns a weighting factor to each value in the data series based on its age.
 The most recent data gets the greatest weight and each price gets a smaller weight as the series is traversed chronologically.
 Exponential moving average in excel can be built manually through spreadsheet formulas or programmed via Yahoo Finance Web Services and VBA.